Pythontest2/Mobile-details/README.md

-Hello This is Feature Branch.
+Hello This is 'Develop' Branch data coming from 'Feature' Branch.